-Growth Category Report Card Label Definition Returning EL, not Returning, Not Returning EL students required to take SD-ELP but did not tested Tested OR Returning identified students required to take SD-ELP but did not receive a composite score due to circumstances of ABS, INV, or DEC Returning EL, tested, Not Growing Returning EL students who took SD-ELP as required but either lost no growth proficiency or failed to make progress Previously Identified, Identified Last Year, EL student was identified in the prior year but did not test until the First Time Tested First Time Tested current year Returning EL, Growing, Not On Returning EL students who are not on track to exit within the growing but not Target prescribed time frame but who have nevertheless progressed in meeting goals proficiency Tested, late exit Exited Late Returning EL students who have passed their "projected exit date" and now have exited.
-Returning EL, tested, On Target Returning EL students who are either on track to exit within the meeting growth prescribed time frame goals OR Returning EL students who exited on time OR Students who have a gap of regular assessment for 2 years, then took the test and exited Returning El, tested, Exited Early Returning EL students who exit ahead of the prescribed timeframe early exit LARGU Larry Returning LE stadents who exit ahead of the prescribed timename Alternate NA New and Returning EL students who took the alternate assessment Assessment and the state of t First Time Test Taker NA Newly identified EL Students who took the SD-ELP for the first time and did not exit within their first year of services Special Ed Exception NA New and Returning EL students who took SD-EP but did not get a , composite score due to SPD Circumstance
+Data service El Cont Returning EL, not Returning, Not Returning EL students required to take SD-ELP but did not tested Tested OR Returning identified students required to take SD-ELP but did not receive a composite score due to circumstances of ABS, INV, or DEC • Not Growing Returning EL students who took SD-ELP as required but either lost no growth proficiency or failed to make progress Identified Last Year, EL student was identified in the prior year but did not test until the First Time Tested current year Returning EL, Growing, Not On Returning EL students who are not on track to exit within the growing but not Target prescribed time frame but who have nevertheless progressed in meeting goals proficiency Tested, late exit Exited Late Returning EL students who have passed their "projected exit date" and now have exited. • On Target Returning EL students who are either on track to exit within the meeting growth prescribed time frame goals OR Returning EL students who exited on time OR Students who have a gap of regular assessment for 2 years, then took the test and exited Returning El, tested, early exit Exited Early Returning EL students who exit ahead of the prescribed timeframe Alternate NA New and Returning EL students who took the alternate assessment Assessment First Time Test Taker NA Newly identified EL Students who took the SD-ELP for the first time and did not exit within their first year of services Special Ed Exception NA New and Returning EL students who took SD-EP but did not get a composite score due to SPD Circumstance

 Points will be awarded based on the performance of English Language Learner students on the ACCESS 2.0 assessment.
-Students can fall into one of seven growth categories, whether they are first identified as an English Learner, or they are a returning English Learner without a test.
+Students can fall into one of the following growth categories, whether they are first identified as an English Learner, or they are a returning English Learner without a test.